Ten dollars buys six meals.

-Some of the items they receive aren’t food such as detergent, shampoo and toothpaste.
-They gladly accept the times and send them to food banks knowing those that ultimately receive them will be able to free up what limited money they have to buy food or perhaps pay a water or power bill.
+Some of the items they receive such as detergent, shampoo and toothpaste aren’t food.
+They gladly accept the items and send them to food banks knowing those that ultimately receive them will be able to free up what limited money they have to buy food or perhaps pay a water or power bill.

 huge, critical role

 Volunteers play a huge and critical role as all of the food that is donated has to be sorted, set aside by food type, and then re-boxed or bagged.

 Groups, businesses, and individuals routinely volunteer to augment the Second Harvest staff of 23 employees.

 Regular volunteer hours are Monday and Wednesday from 9 a.m. until noon as well as Tuesday and Thursday from 12:30 to 2 p.m.